jylee-k/smc-project/README.md

-# SilentSignals (smc-project)
+# CS5647 Sound & Music Computing Group Project
+## SilentSignals: Real-time Event-based Alerts

 ## Overview

 SilentSignals is a real-time sound event detection prototype.
 It is designed to assist the deaf and hard-of-hearing by capturing environmental sounds, processing them with a machine learning pipeline, and delivering tiered alerts based on the sound's classification.

 The core of this project is a 'mixture of experts' (MoE) fusion model.
 It processes audio in real-time by combining the predictions from three distinct models: PANN, VGGish, and AST.
 The fusion weights and other parameters are managed in the `config.yaml` file.
+In this project, we try to address gaps highlighted by users via newly engineered features as mentioned in our presentation and report.

 ## Core Features

 * **Real-time Audio Processing**: Listens from the microphone and processes audio in continuous chunks.
 * **Tiered Alert System**: Classifies sounds into Critical, Warning, and Info categories, as defined in `label_tiers.json`.
 * **Mixture of Experts (MoE) Fusion**: Combines predictions from PANN, VGGish, and AST models for more robust detection.
-* **Customizable Profiles**: Includes 'Normal', 'Sleep', and 'DND' modes to filter alert sensitivity based on user preference.
+* **Customizable Profiles**: Includes 'Normal', 'Sleep', and 'DND' modes to filter alert sensitivity based on user preference, and allow for confidencethreshold tuning.
 * **Demo Mode**: Allows users to analyze and test pre-recorded audio files via a file uploader.
-* **Finetuning Submission**: Provides a UI to upload new audio clips to help improve the model's accuracy.
+* **Finetuning Submission**: Provides a UI to upload new audio clips to help improve user's quality of life.

 ## Installation